duhby/typing-pp/readme.md

 # Naming
 Conventionally, in games with similar systems, the points are called pp for performance points.
 So, for example, you would say that the highest pp play was done by joshu and is worth 667pp.
 However, Aevistar doesn't think it's a good idea to use this naming system, so we have thought of a few other options.
 There's tp (typing points), kp (keymash points), and mp (mash points), although a few vocal users in #general like tp the best because it looks like toilet paper.

+# Valid texts
+English quotes that are **enabled** (keyword) are the only texts that should be "ranked" for having points be calculated for them.
+This does not include dictionary.

 # Data
 You can contact Syndric for the most recent star rating data or for the algorithm if it would be easier in the future to calculate for new texts automatically.
 Example calculated data for players' scores and total point leaderboards are in the [data](/data) folder.